Apache Kafka Streams Support

 Kafka Streams Example

-The following example combines all the topics we have covered in this chapter:
+The following example combines the various topics we have covered in this chapter:

 @Configuration